koljapluemer/kivy-kaado/README.md

-Slow attempt to rebuild kaado with kivy.
+Experiments in building a flashcard-based desktop app with kivy.

 ## Resources